Six Nutrition Tips for a Day on the Slopes

 Push back your lunch

-Instead of going from breakfast to lunch without eating anything, have 2 – 3 small, nutritious snacks to keep your energy high and avoid hunger.
-This also helps you delay your appetite so you can postpone your lunch — now you can enjoy shorter lift lines while everyone else is at the restaurants.
+Instead of going from breakfast to lunch without eating anything, pack some small, nutritious snacks to keep you energized.
+Having snacks on hand means you can push your lunch to a later time and capitalize on shorter lift lines while everyone else is at the restaurants.

 Get a little more sugar in the afternoon